-Life is about priorities and my number one priority, contrary to popular belief, is not this website, or our upcoming conference or Twitter, but my family.
+Life is about priorities, and my number one priority, contrary to popular belief, is not this website, our upcoming conference or Twitter but my family.

 The distraction of hyperconnectivity

-You may not have heard the term before but you know exactly what it means.
-It’s that desire to check your phone for status updates before you even get out of bed in the morning.
-It’s thumb-scrolling down pages of backlit tweets whilst your partner lies sleeping next to you.
+You may not have heard the term before, but you know exactly what it means.
+It’s that desire to check your phone for status updates before getting out of bed in the morning.
+It’s thumb-scrolling down pages of backlit tweets while your partner sleeps next to you.
 It’s automatically reaching for your pocket whenever you hear the siren song of an e-mail notification.

-When I first got on Twitter back in 2009 I was that person.
+When I first got on Twitter back in 2009, I was that person.
 It has taken me a long time to break the habit at home.
-I don’t want my children’s abiding memories of me being of a man who was more interested in a 6 by 3 inch piece of glass and plastic than in what they got up to in kindergarten.
-Recently I met up with someone who was a master in medical simulation and a Twitter neophyte.
-He wanted to know how to not tweet.
+I don’t want my children’s abiding memories of me being a man more interested in a six-by-three-inch piece of glass and plastic than in what they got up to in kindergarten.
+I recently met up with someone with a master’s in medical simulation and a Twitter neophyte.
+He wanted to know how not to tweet.
 And I think that is a much more important question to ask.
-Fortunately Henry Goldstein has some great strategies to use so that the telephone does not become your comfort blanket.
-As often as I can, I put my phone out of physical reach and leave well alone.
+Fortunately, Henry Goldstein has some great strategies to use so the telephone does not become your comfort blanket.
+As often as possible, I put my phone out of physical reach and leave well alone.

 Larks and owls